 ObjectNotExistException only if there are no facets in existence with a matching identity; otherwise, it raises

 Most likely, this is the case because the object existed some time in the past and has since been destroyed, but the same exception is also raised if a client uses a proxy with the identity of an object that has never been created.
-If you receive this exception, you are expected to clean up whatever resources you might have allocated that relate to the specific object for which you receive this exception.

 The client attempted to contact a non-existent facets of an object, that is, the server has at least one servant with the given identity, but no servant with a matching facet name.